My MAC Setup

 docker system prune -a

-If you use Hugging Face to download machine learning models:
+If you use Hugging Face to download machine learning models, you can clear the cache for a specific model with:

 • Hugging Face